 Hello.
-This time I would like to introduce the types of keyboards.
-Whether you are a beginner or an experienced piano player, there are many types of electronic musical instrument keyboards that you may not be familiar with.
+This time I would like to introduce various types of keyboards.
+Whether you are a beginner or an experienced piano player, there are many types of electronic keyboards that you may not be familiar with.
 There are various monikers such as electronic pianos, synths, and keyboards, but I hope I can clear up the differences.

 I will introduce them according to their purposes such as:

 -For piano solos or playing at home alone

 -For stage performances

 ■ For playing piano solo pieces / For home practice → Electronic piano

 If you want to have an acoustic piano, but you cannot afford one or you don’t have enough space to put one, an electronic piano might be a good choice for you.
 They are also often used for home practice for those who are taking piano lessons.
 The biggest advantage is that you can use the functions unique to electronic musical instruments.

 - Most of the models have 88 keys

 - High-end models are quite close to acoustic pianos in both touch and sound.